HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 {{ figure_markup(
   image="fonts-resource-hints-use.png",
-  caption="resource-hints use on fonts.", description="A bar chart showing the usage of different resource-hints setting for font data.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=1880156934&format=interactive", sheets_gid="2079638999", sql_file="04_07.font_resource_hints_with_fcp.sql"
+  caption="resource-hints use on fonts.", description="A bar chart showing the usage of different resource-hints setting for font data: `dns-prefetch` is used by 32% of both desktop and mobile sites, `preload` by 17% of desktop and 16% of mobile, `preconnect` by 8% of both, `prefetch` by 3% of both, and `prerender` by 0% for both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=1880156934&format=interactive", sheets_gid="2079638999", sql_file="04_07.font_resource_hints_with_fcp.sql"